 Before the start of any salary negotiations, I will verify whether my own assessment system is largely based on neutral criteria and thus increase the chance of its acceptance by the other side.

-Create a common understanding
+Create a common basis

 Once it has become clear, how salary demands and offers come about, the solution to typical problems when negotiating them is evident.
-Before the actual negotiation can begin, one must first of all agree on a common assessment system.
+Before the actual negotiation can begin, one must, first of all, agree on a common assessment system.
 That works best if one uses neutral evaluation criteria because in this case, the agreement of all involved is particularly probable.
 Purely personal factors do not have to be excluded, as long as all sides are willing to consider them too.

 It is very important that the assessment criteria to be applied have really been agreed between all parties before the individual points are negotiated.
 In most cases, this should be relatively simple if you have prepared yourself and specifically address the issue at the beginning.
 You can do this by not immediately answering the question about your salary expectations with information, but by first proposing a reference system on the basis of which you would substantiate your arguments.
 Then ask the other side if they share your view, or if they want to raise objections, make changes or suggest extensions.